companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.DS01_DocuSign.md

     </values>
     <values>
         <field>Display_Text_2__c</field>
-        <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;For companies with multiple director an email will be sent to each of the director requesting their approval.
+        <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;For companies with multiple directors an email will be sent to each of the directors requesting their approval.
 You will rec</value>
     </values>
     <values>
         <field>Display_Text_3__c</field>
-        <value xsi:type="xsd:string">eive an email once all the director listed have approved the application.
+        <value xsi:type="xsd:string">eive an email once all the directors listed have approved the application.
 From this email you will be able to check and complete the application to close COMPANYNAME.&lt;/p&gt;</value>
     </values>
     <values>
         <field>Display_Text_4__c</field>
-        <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;The emails of one or more director(s) has been rejected.
+        <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;The emails of one or more director has been rejected.
 Please check the spelling or contact the director if his address email has any issues.
 Please start a new application to close.&lt;/p&gt;</value>
     </values>
     <values>
         <field>Display_Text_5__c</field>